 Tiny particles of kaolin clay prevent insects from recognizing their targets, and, if they land, inhibit their access to the plant’s surface and cause irritation and excessive grooming.

 Prunus spp.
-Midsummer.
+Midsummer, dull red skin, golden yellow flesh.
 Medium-to-large 2" dull red fruit.
 Firm sweet juicy golden-yellow semi-freestone flesh, very good for eating and cooking.
 Z3.

 Solanum tuberosum Mid-season, blue skin, blue flesh.
 Maintains its purple color after boiling, roasting or frying.
 This spud is packed with powerful antioxidants.